jaky1206/passport-eye-demo/README.md

 # Passport Eye Demo
-Demo project to test PassportEye python library
+Demo project to test PassportEye python library and Tesseract

-# conda related commads for this project
+# Conda related commads for this project

 ### create a new conda environment
 conda create -n passporteyedemo